steamship-core/python-client/docs/developing/monitoring.rst

    )

-When a deployed instance is running, all logs at the ``INFO`` level and above will be generated, processed by Steamship, and made available for retrieval with a few minutes.
+When a deployed instance is running, all logs at the ``INFO`` level and above will be generated, processed by Steamship, and made available for retrieval within a few minutes.

 Logs Retrieval with ``ship`` CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~